raopk/problem_with_presidents/README.md

-# A Problem with Presidents; a data to information challenge.
+# This repo contains my response to the Problem with Presidents data to information challenge.

-- Author: Christopher P. Barnes
+By Christopher P. Barnes
 - Date: September 28, 2021

 ## Problem Statement: